 Technology and Tools

-Leverage technology to make routine tasks more cognitively engaging.
-Use data visualization tools, collaborative platforms, and interactive software that require active mental participation rather than passive consumption.
+Use technology to make routine tasks more cognitively engaging.
+Data visualization tools, collaborative platforms, and interactive software require active mental participation rather than passive consumption.

 Consider implementing “cognitive break” apps or programs that offer brain training exercises, educational content, or problem-solving challenges during designated break times.